Cognigy/Documentation/docs/en/docs/ai/billing.md

 **An end-user sends exactly 50 user inputs within less than 24 hours.**

 An end-user starts to interact with a Cognigy.AI powered virtual agent and sends 50 user inputs.
 The entire interaction takes 15 minutes.
-The system will record *one billable Conversation* as the end-user was below 51 user inputs and only interacted with the system for 15 minutes.
+The system will record *1 billable Conversation* as the end-user was below 51 user inputs and only interacted with the system for 15 minutes.

 #### Scenario 2

 **An end-user sends more than 50 user inputs within less than 24 hours.**

 An end-user starts to interact with a Cognigy.AI powered virtual agent and sends 101 user inputs within 2 hours of time.
-The system will record *three billable Conversations* as three multiple of 50 inputs have been processed.
+The system will record *3 billable Conversations* as three multiple of 50 inputs have been processed.

 #### Scenario 3

 **An end-user starts an interaction by sending a message, then does not respond for a full day and then continues the interaction.**

 An end-user starts to interact with a Cognigy.AI powered virtual agent by sending a single message.
 The user then pauses the interaction for more than 24 hours and comes back the next day by sending another message.
-The system will record *two billable Conversations* as the Conversation span across multiple days and took longer than 24 hours.
+The system will record *2 billable Conversations* as the Conversation span across multiple days and took longer than 24 hours.

 ### xApps